 Maximum respondents were argued for utilizing the excess capacity of Mongla Port.
 In addition, it is essential to enhance the capacity of Chittagong port in fuel handling.
 In this connection, it was suggested to create exclusive anchor zone in the outer limit of Chittagong port as reserve anchorage of fuel vessels that will discharge to the lighters without any congestion or avoiding draft restriction to entrance to the port jetty or terminals.
-Approx. 50% respondents were reflected on the capacity of Mongla port and advised to the government for international marketing of this port or lease to international terminal operator by which Mongla port will play a good role in sharing the pressure of Chittagong port dynamically.
+Approx. 50% respondents were reflected on the capacity of Mongla port and advised to the government for international marketing of this port or lease to international terminal operator by which Mongla port will play a good role to share the pressure of Chittagong port dynamically.
 However, all are discussed about the port productivity and stated that government has to assess the port future plan and identify the critical factors that will indicate where port or government has to work to enhance the capacity.

-9.4 JIT and Intermodal Freight Transportation System in Bangladesh avoiding the delay of mega vessel at sea.
+9.4 JIT and Intermodal Freight Transportation System in Bangladesh

+JIT approach is emphasized by the respondents where they argued for readiness of lighter vessel for avoiding the delay of mega vessel at sea.
 Just after, they opinioned that there is no alternative approach of practicing JIT approach in fuel handling because port has to handle mega vessel and to reduce the cost, vessel has to clear at port as early as possible.